18F/ux-guide/_pages/our-approach/meet-people-where-they-are.md

 ## Remote friendliness

 18F is a distributed team for many reasons.
 For example, being distributed allows us to hire people who would not traditionally join government or move to DC.
 It also allows us to include a broader cross-sampling of people when conducting design research.
-Being remote-first requires we maintain [a number of remote-friendly practices](https://18f.gsa.gov/2015/10/15/best-practices-for-distributed-teams/).
+Being remote-first requires we maintain [a number of remote-friendly practices discussed further on the 18F blog](https://18f.gsa.gov/2015/10/15/best-practices-for-distributed-teams/).

 That said, the majority of agencies we partner with are not distributed teams.
 At the beginning of every engagement, it’s helpful to ask: